bmshahrier/boston-house-price-prediction/README.md

 ![alt text](https://github.com/bmshahrier/boston-house-price-prediction/blob/master/plots/Regression.png "Regression Plots")

-In the figure we can see that `Gradient Boosting Model` has the lowest MSE and MAE among three models.
+In the figure we can see that `Gradient Boosting Model` has the lowest MSE (28.06) and MAE (3.15) among three models.

 ### Model Performance

-There after I have compared the Models evaluating the Mean Accuracy of each of them by a stratified `kfold cross validation` procedure.
+There after I have evaluated the Models using `Kfold Cross Validation` procedure.

 ## Discussion

 Brief (no more than 1-2 paragraph) description about what you did.
 Include:

 - interpretation of whether your method "solved" the problem